Tales of the Wizard of Oz: Summary

 The series features stories derived from characters created in L. Frank Baum's 1900 novel The Wonderful Wizard of Oz.
-Several characters are given additional names, including Dandy the Cowardly Lion, Rusty the Tin Man, and Socrates the Scarecrow.
+Several characters are given additional names, including Dandy the Cowardly Lion, Rusty the Tin Man, and Socrates the Strawman.
 In this adaptation, rather than being dropped by a tornado, Dorothy and Toto are blown in from Kansas through a hole cut out of the landscape.

-Each episode is a brief vignette about an adventure that the characters are involved in, often centring around the Wizard's attempts to fulfil the characters' wishes.
+Each episode is a brief vignette about an adventure that the characters are involved in, often revolving around the Wizard's attempts to fulfil the characters' wishes.

 Artistic renditions of the Oz characters created for this series were later featured in the hourlong television special Return to Oz.
 The series was also adapted to a comic book for a one-shot issue in Dell's Four Color #1308 (March–May 1962).

-As of 2025, this series has yet to be released on DVD.
+As of 2025, this series has yet to be released officially on DVD.

-In October 2010, the series went into rotation on the Retro Television Network.